scrapy/scrapy/docs/topics/feed-exports.rst

  * :setting:`FEED_FORMAT`: ``json``
  * Exporter used: :class:`~scrapy.contrib.exporter.JsonItemExporter`
- * See :ref:`this warning <json-with-large-data>` if you're using JSON with large feeds
+ * See :ref:`this warning <json-with-large-data>` if you're using JSON with large feeds.

 .. _topics-feed-format-jsonlines: